 Cannabis and Pregnancy: The Famous Jamaica Study

-The Jamaica Study was published almost 25 years ago, but its results are still used to support cannabis and pregnancy.
+The Jamaica Study came out almost 25 years ago, but its results are still support cannabis and pregnancy.

-A study conducted by the University of Massachusetts revealed that babies born to heavy-cannabis-consuming mothers had better neonatal outcomes than newborns of non-exposed mothers.
-You may have heard of this study referred to simply as, “The Jamaica Study.”
-The official title, “Prenatal Marijuana Exposure and Neonatal Outcomes in Jamaica” is often cited on pro-cannabis mom blogs.
-The Jamaica Study was ethnographic research conducted to examine neonatal outcomes of: autonomic stability, quality of alertness, irritability, self-regulation, and interaction with caregivers.
-Researchers were surprised to find evidence that cannabis and pregnancy are compatible.
+A study conducted by the University of Massachusetts reveals that babies born to heavy-cannabis-consuming mothers have better neonatal outcomes than newborns of non-exposed mothers.
+You may have heard this study simply called “The Jamaica Study.”
+Pro-cannabis mom blogs often cite the official title, “Prenatal Marijuana Exposure and Neonatal Outcomes in Jamaica.”
+The Jamaica Study was ethnographic research examining neonatal outcomes of: autonomic stability, quality of alertness, irritability, self-regulation, and interaction with caregivers.
+To their surprise, researchers found evidence that cannabis and pregnancy are compatible.

 Cannabis and Pregnancy Gets Support From Observational Jamaica Study

-Ethnographic research is a qualitative method where participants in the study are observed in their own real life environment.
+Ethnographic research is a qualitative method where observers watch participants in the study in their own real life environment.
 The participants were mothers from a rural Jamaican setting, a region which has a high population of heavy cannabis consumers.
-It included twenty-four Jamaican neonates who had been exposed to cannabis prenatally and 20 non-exposed neonates.
-A neonate is defined as an infant less than a month old.
+It included twenty-four Jamaican neonates exposed prenatally to cannabis.
+Twenty non-exposed neonates were the control.
+A neonate is an infant less than a month old.

 Researchers observed the neonates at three days after birth and then again at one month.
 The Brazelton Neonatal Assessment Scale was used to evaluate the criteria in all of the babies.